dmitry-shechtman/aoc2023/aoc2023/day05/README.md

 An overloaded constructor
 * takes the resulting array,
-* creates the source range from the second and the third element
+* creates the *source range* from the second and the third element,
-* creates the destination range from the first and the third element,
+* creates the *destination range* from the first and the third element, and
-* and passes those to the auto-generated constructor:
+* passes those to the auto-generated constructor:

 ```C#
     Entry(long[] v) : this(